adamlove01/nuxt-ssr-secure-website/README.md

 ## Overview

 This project is a basic, secure, production-ready website.
-It has email login, a database, a nav, a landing page, an admin page and security best practices.
+It has:
+- A Landing page with modern UI and sample sections
+- Nav with mobile-friendly menus
+- Email registration and login
+- Admin page with create, read, update & delete operations
+- Security best practices throughout.

 The code is clear and fully commented so you can easily customize it for your own purposes.

+You can also use the project as a base for your own code demo that requires Nuxt, Node.js and/or Express.

 ## Technology